12 Must-Track Customer Retention Metrics for Growth (2023)

 • Have an active customer success team

-7. Customer lifetime value (LTV)
+7. Customer lifetime value (CLTV)

 Your business may cater to wide-ranging customer segments, and lifetime value helps you gauge which customer groups are most profitable for your business and, thus, most worthy of your retention efforts.